pureartisan/reactive-forms/packages/core/docs/inputs.md

 ## <a name="StaticElement"></a>StaticElement

 A `StaticElement` is special, since it's actually *not* an "input".
-The `StaticElement` was intrduced purely for one purpose; to allow dynamic forms to have an arbitarary component rendered within form fields.
+The `StaticElement` was introduced purely for one purpose; to allow dynamic forms to have an arbitrary component rendered within form fields.

 This may seem like a bit of overkill to render a "simple component", but in fact, this is a very powerful part of the Reactive Forms.
 Especially since the forms are model driven.

-The `StaticElement` mainly focuses on the `content` property (which is a method that returns a React/JSX element) since this defines which component is rendererd at runtime.
+The `StaticElement` mainly focuses on the `content` property (which is a method that returns a React/JSX element) since this defines which component is rendered at runtime.

 Let's continue with our music album: